 - Let the cornbread cool slightly before cutting it into wedges or squares.
 Serve warm.

-While we visited a Hatch chile roasting, we also sampled Hatch chile salsa, BBQ ribs, chicken fajitas, tortillas, potato salad, guacamole, mac and cheese, chocolate chip cookies (yes, cookies!) and more.
+The possibilities continue… At various tasting events we’ve also tried Hatch chile salsa, BBQ ribs, chicken fajitas, tortillas, potato salad, guacamole, mac and cheese, chocolate chip cookies (yes, cookies!) and more.
 It seems that you can add Hatch chiles to just about anything and enjoy that spicy smoky flavor.
-For a few more Hatch chile recipes from Jolly Tomato, see Hatch Chile-Coriander Popcorn, “Hatched” Potatoes with Hatch Chiles, or Hatch Chile Pinwheels.
+(One recipe from Melissa’s Hatch Chile Cookbook actually calls for ginger ale with Hatch chile ice cubes.)

-Blogger disclosure: Melissa’s gave me a cookbook and several Hatch chile products to sample.
-I purchased the rest of the products on my own because they were delicious.
+Blogger disclosure: Melissa’s gave me Hatch chile products to sample.
+I purchased the rest of the products on my own.
 I did not receive compensation for this post.
 All opinions expressed are my own.